 decades, even when neglected.

-being a little girl accompanying Grandma to the cemetery on Memorial Day,
+girl accompanying Grandma to the cemetery on Memorial Day, carrying

 And it was Grandma's peonies

 that filled the tall white baskets at our wedding.
 It was these flowers that stood beside